DS-Shahina/DS-Shahina/README.md

 I a total of 3+ years of IT industry experience.

-I have good Knowledge in Data Science domain also
+I have good Knowledge in Data Science domain.

 Most importantly as years passing on I am gaining patience and thirst to learn new things again w.r.t Data Science